 We have to craft messages that connect in actionable ways with the individuals and organizations responsible for business process integrity and continuity.
-Your unique knowledge of and perspective on business and personal risk is the raw material you must use to design your mix of products and services.
+Use your unique knowledge of and perspective on business and personal risk to design your mix of products and services.
 The challenge is to determine what risk management knowledge has to be passed on to whom.
 Seek out advice from your company marketing and communications departments.
 They can point your messages in highly productive directions.